usfngm/cf_workshop/README.md

 This demo is intented to showcase IBM CF and walk you through the process of deploying a simple cloud-native application on the cloud.
 It also showcases some of the CF features like: self-healing & scaling.
 The dmeo app is a very basic calculator that can only divide two numbers and return the result through a web based UI.
 The app consists of two main components:

-1. **A ReactJS frontend *(Located in the [calculator-ui](https://github.com/usfngm/cf_workshop/tree/master/calculator-ui) folder)*:** This component serves the UI and has the code that sends the HTTP request to the NodeJS backend and finally show the result of the division into a textbox.
+1. **A Simple HTML/CSS frontend served by Flask *(Located in the [calculator-ui](https://github.com/usfngm/cf_workshop/tree/master/calculator-ui) folder)*:** This component serves the UI and has the code that sends the HTTP request to the NodeJS backend and finally show the result of the division into a textbox using a simple JS script.
 2. **A NodeJS backend  *(Located in the [division-service](https://github.com/usfngm/cf_workshop/tree/master/division-service) folder)*:** This component has the division logic and recieves HTTP requests from clients and responds back with the result in JSON format.
 <!-- https://github.com/usfngm/cf_workshop/blob/master/imgs/img_1.png -->
 <p align="center">